Department of Astronomy

 FAX: 734 /763-6317

 While our past work has successfully treated radio jets as hydrodynamical flows with passive magnetic fields, the magnetic energy in the region powering an AGN must be high based on theoretical considerations.
 As part of an effort to investigate the connection between these regimes, we resumed our program to observe circular polarization (CP) with the 26-meter paraboloid at 4.8 and 8.0 GHz in 2002, and subsequently began observations at our third primary frequency, 14.5 GHz.
-This program continued through June 30, 2012 providing a decade of these unique measurements: our telescope was the only one in the world dedicated to monitoring the spectral evolution of CP in AGNs.
+This program continued through June 30, 2012 providing a decade of these unique measurements since our telescope was the only one in the world dedicated to monitoring the spectral evolution of CP in AGNs.
 Combined with VLBA observations, these data are being used to study the magnetic field alignment in AGN radio jets, to investigate jet particle composition, and to determine whether the magnetic fields in jets have a fixed (longterm) polarity.
 The latter would provide evidence for a direct connection between the jet and the putative rotating black hole and/or accretion disk which launches it.
 Because CP emission is very weak and requires long integration times, we concentrated on observing a group of 14 strong, active sources in all four Stokes parameters.
 The events studied generally last for several months, and we are investigating whether CP spectral variations are related to changes in opacity and/or to variations in total flux density and linear polarization.
 The most interesting events captured are in 3C 279 where sign reversals occurred at 4.8 GHz; this behavior appeared to argue against the use of the polarity of V as an indicator of the sense of rotation of a central black hole or accretion disk, but it may be the result of opacity effects since we have only seen sign reversals in any of our program sources at our two lower frequencies.
 We have been able to model the spectral behavior, including the sign reversal, with a simple stochastic model.
-This work is funded in part by the NSF under grant AST-0607523.
+This work was funded in part by the NSF under grant AST-0607523.

 VSOP 5 GHz map of the GeV Blazar 1633+382 obtained by J. Ulvestad, T. Vestrand, G. Stacy, and J. Biretta (figure size 8 mas by 8 mas).
 The core-curved jet morphology seen here is typical of that in AGN.
 The study of this compact extragalactic source is one of many such objects included in the UMRAO variability program.